 Outside the classroom, I serve as a referee in intramural soccer games on campus.
 With the support from the Greater China Scholars Program, I went to Jerusalem for a summer study abroad experience in 2018, where I took my second theology class.
 I’ve learned a lot academically and overall.
-In the summer after my junior year, I will be interning at EY in their audit group.
+I will be joining EY after graduation.

-Having spent almost three years at Notre Dame, I am very grateful to the Greater China Scholars Program and the University for helping me grow into a better person.
-I am looking forward to more challenges and opportunities in the last three semesters of my college life.
+Having spent almost four years at Notre Dame, I am very grateful to the Greater China Scholars Program and the University for helping me grow into a better person.
 Go Irish!

 The Experimental High School Attaches to Beijing Normal University, Beijing